Will Smith and Andrew Garfield among the winners of the Golden Globes

 Winners in the film sections included Will Smith for “King Richard,” Kodi Smit-McPhee for “The Power of the Dog,” Ariana DeBose for “West Side Story.” barriers ”) and Andrew Garfield for“ tick, tick… BOOM! ”.

-Japan’s “Drive My Car”, a critics favorite, won best non-English language film, while “Encanto” was named best animated film.
+Japan’s “Drive My Car,” a critics favorite, won Best Non-English Language Film, while “Encanto” was named Best Animated Feature.

 But those who followed the announcement of winners on Twitter, it could have been a bit confusing.
 Many of the tweets did not include which project the person had won for.